c-f-h/c-f-h.github.io/hugosite/content/post/model-design/index.md

 behavior when using BatchNorm.

-Instead, we use other popular options: for the conv layers, we use **group normalization** with a group size of 16, and for the fully connected layers **layer normalization**, which normalizes the activations of each sample with respect to itself only, without keeping any running stats.
+Instead, we use other popular options: for the conv layers, we use **group normalization** with 16 groups, and for the fully connected layers **layer normalization**, which normalizes the activations of each sample with respect to itself only, without keeping any running stats.
 As is usual, we remove the bias term on conv and linear layers before normalization layers because those come with their own bias.